Abortion Proportion: The Impact of Abortion on American Politics

 As I watched the results of the 2022 midterm elections come in, a few thoughts in particular crossed my mind.

-If you follow politics, you’ll probably remember that a red wave was supposed to be coming in the 2022 midterm elections, meaning that Republicans were about to win a big majority in Congress.
+If you follow politics, you’ll remember that the 2022 midterms were widely expected to bring a “red wave,” meaning that Republicans were about to win a big majority in Congress.

 You need to be logged in to view the rest of the content.
 Please .
 Not a Member?
 Join Us